poke1024/vectorian/mkdocs/docs/sim_span.md

 strategy for dealing with individual tokens.
 Instead we provide an encoder that takes a span of tokens and outputs an embedding.
-To allow various kinds of approaches (such as building span embeddings from token embeddings) the actual encoder is wrapped inside other classes such as `SpanEncoder` and `PartitionEncoder` (more on this later).
+To allow various kinds of approaches (such as building span embeddings from token embeddings) the actual encoder is wrapped inside other classes such as `TextEmbedding` and `SpanEncoder` (more on this later).

 Here is an example of setting up a Waterman-Smith-Beyer alignment that uses cosine similarity over a pretrained GloVe embedding of dimension 50: